 Cooling your cat in hot weather

-To help your cat cool down, rub him with a damp cloth or apply cold compresses .
-If your cat likes this, you can also spray his fur with water to provide additional evaporative cooling.
+To help your cat cool down, rub her down with a damp cloth or apply cold compresses .
+If your cat likes this, you can also spray her fur with water to provide additional evaporative cooling.

 On hot days, four-legged friends also suffer from their fur, which quickly causes them to overheat.
 For this reason, long-haired cats shed more fur in the summer to relieve themselves of the strenuous burden.
 You can help your furry friend to remove excess hair by brushing them regularly .